nf-core/website/markdown/events/2022/hackathon-march-2022.md

 ## Talks

-We will also be offering three different talks throughout the event at 14:30 each day.
+We will also be offering two different additional events throughout the hackathon at 14:30 each day.
 These focus on useful 'soft skills' for developers that can enhance their documentation.

-- 🖊 "Draw stuff good: how to use Inkscape & creating pipeline diagrams in Inkscape (like that [fancy metro-map](https://raw.githubusercontent.com/nf-core/eager/master/docs/images/usage/eager2_metromap_complex.png) one)" by [James Fellows Yates](https://github.com/jfy133)
+- 🖊 "Draw stuff good: how to use Inkscape & creating pipeline diagrams in Inkscape (like that [fancy metro-map](https://raw.githubusercontent.com/nf-core/eager/master/docs/images/usage/eager2_metromap_complex.png) one)" presentation by [James Fellows Yates](https://github.com/jfy133)
-- 📊 "Pimp your MultiQC report" by [Phil Ewels](https://github.com/ewels)
+- 📊 "Pimp your MultiQC report" helpdesk hosted by [Phil Ewels](https://github.com/ewels)

 # Schedule